Scifabric/pybossa/doc/faq.rst

 All my tasks have been completed, how do I download the results to analyze them?
 --------------------------------------------------------------------------------
-You can export all the data of your application whenever you want.
-The data can be exported directly from the *Tasks* section (check the *Tasks* link in the left sidebar of your application and click in the export box).
+You can export all the data of your project whenever you want.
+The data can be exported directly from the *Tasks* section (check the *Tasks* link in the left sidebar of your project and click in the export box).
 PyBossa can export your tasks and task runs (or answers) to a CSV file, JSON format or to a CKAN server.
 See the :ref:`export-results` section for further details.

 What is a Task Run?
 -------------------
-A Task Run is a submitted answer sent by one user (authenticated or anonymous) to one of the tasks of your application.
+A Task Run is a submitted answer sent by one user (authenticated or anonymous) to one of the tasks of your project.
 In other words, it is the work done by one volunteer for one task.

 What is the Task Presenter?
 ---------------------------
-The task presenter is the web application that will load the tasks of your application and present them to the user.
-It is an HTML + JavaScript application.
+The task presenter is the web project that will load the tasks of your project and present them to the user.
+It is an HTML + JavaScript project.
 See the :ref:`task-presenter` section for further details.

 PyBossa
 =======
 Does PyBossa have an API?
 -------------------------
 Yes, it does.
-PyBossa has a :ref:`api` that allows you to create applications, download results, import tasks, etc. Please see the :ref:`api` section for more details and the :doc:`user/tutorial` for a full example about how you can use it.
+PyBossa has a :ref:`api` that allows you to create projects, download results, import tasks, etc. Please see the :ref:`api` section for more details and the :doc:`user/tutorial` for a full example about how you can use it.